Western

 Only to return in tuxedo vests

-Their ghetto now a casino
+Their parched ghetto now a casino

 Where you can bet the whole farm, lose and lie